Gyeongbokgung Palace Guide (things to do + how to get there)

 The ceremony is free to attend, and it’s recommended to arrive early to secure a good spot.

-When I visited, it was nearing 2:00 PM, and I was on the other side of the palace so I hurried to make the Change of Guards ceremony.
+When I first visited, it was nearing 2:00 PM, and I was on the other side of the palace so I hurried to make the ceremony.

 Popular Gyeongbokgung Palace Tours

-If you want to get a guided of Gyeongbokgung Palace and other popular Seoul attractions, you can easily book them online.
+If you want to get a guide of Gyeongbokgung Palace and other popular Seoul attractions, you can easily book them online.

 Here are two popular Gyeongbokgung Palace tours: